 - There are few reliable figures for prevalence of cor pulmonale in the population at large, as the condition is difficult to diagnose reliably on the basis of clinical symptoms and signs alone.

 - Its most common cause in the developed world is chronic obstructive pulmonary disease (COPD), due largely to tobacco smoking.

-- Prevalence of cor pulmonale in COPD has been reported from 20-91%, but it does not affect all sufferers of COPD.
+- Prevalence of cor pulmonale in COPD has been reported from 20-91% but it does not affect all those who have COPD.

 - Acute cor pulmonale is most commonly due to massive venous thromboembolism and is a leading cause of death, the risk being highest within the first hour after the event.